patrickfletcher/xppToolbox/README.md

 An Euler method solver (`ode_euler`) is also included that allows solving ODEs with weiner variables in Matlab.
 See `demo_ode2m` for an example.

-Also included is `package4XPP`, which easy packaging of parameter and initial condition vectors for writing back to ODE files using `ChangeXPPodeFile` and `ChangeXPPsetFile` from [XPP-Matlab](http://www2.gsu.edu/~matrhc/XPP-Matlab.html) by Rob Clewley
+Also included is `package4XPP`, which allows easy packaging of parameter and initial condition vectors for writing back to ODE files using `ChangeXPPodeFile` and `ChangeXPPsetFile` from [XPP-Matlab](https://github.com/robclewley/xpp-matlab) by Rob Clewley

 ## 2. Plotting XPP bifurcation diagrams and nullclines